Lao Gan Ma

-Lao Gan Ma (老干妈; also called Laoganma) or Old Godmother is a brand of chili sauces made in China.
+Lao Gan Ma (老干妈 (Lǎo Gān Mā); also called Laoganma) or Old Godmother is a brand of chili sauces made in China.
 The product is sold in China and over 30 other countries.
 Lao Gan Ma is credited with popularizing Chinese chili oil and chili crisp toppings in the Western world, and have inspired many Chinese-American chili-based toppings.